-Ephedrine addiction treatment is similar to other methods, but is complicated if the person who is addicted was using it for medical purposes.
+Ephedrine addiction treatment is similar to other methods but is complicated if the person who is addicted was using it for medical purposes.
 Simply taking somebody off of ephedrine may cause breathing problems to return (were this the original reason for use), which could trigger a dangerous attack.
 As a result, they must be weaned off of it and onto a different medicine.

 This requires slowly decreasing dosage to avoid withdrawal and replacing it with another substance.
 As long as that medicine isn’t addictive, it should be safe to use.
 Once ephedrine has been carefully withdrawn from the body and its medical effects have taken over, the most difficult part of the whole process begins.

 Addiction treatment for ephedrine typically takes over 30-60 days and focuses on educating people on the dangers of ephedrine and its effects on the body.
 This includes discussing the nature of addiction, showing pictures of the damage ephedrine causes, and discussing alternative coping methods.
-It also requires understanding trigger situations and how to avoid relapse.
+It also requires an understanding of trigger situations and how to avoid relapse.

 Since ephedrine is rarely connected with mental health disorders, dual diagnosis treatment is usually not required.
 However, if ephedrine use caused a person to develop some form of mental health disorder, or if it exacerbated a preexisting condition, it may be necessary.
 Often, this goes hand-in-hand with physical health treatments that are designed to get the body back into shape after addiction.